 It's the heart and foundation of all amazing bouquets and spectacular installations.
 Without it, us florists, wouldn't be able to create the beautiful arrangement that we do for our customers.
 Let's talk about foliage..

-It helps us set the shape and size of an arrangement and adds an extra gorgeous texture to it.
-Whether you are making a larger arrangement or arranging flowers in a vase for your kitchen table, foliage always helps to give it that little extra.
-Which foliage to choose depends on what flowers and colours you are using for your arrangement.
-Even though most foliage are green, some kinds leans towards cold tones and others toward warm ones.
-So figure out what colour palette you want for your vase and then pick your foliage.
-To help you out a bit, we're sharing our absolute favourite foliages and foliage-like fillers after what month they're ready to be cut.
+Foliage helps us to set the shape and size of an arrangement, as well as adding an extra gorgeous layer of texture.
+Whether you are making a larger arrangement, or arranging flowers in a vase for your kitchen table, foliage always helps to give it that little extra.
+Which foliage to choose depends on which flowers and colours you are using for your arrangement.
+Even though most foliage is green, some types lean towards cold tones and others toward warm ones.
+So, you need to figure out what colour palette you want for your vase, and then pick your foliage.
+To help you out a bit, we're sharing our absolute favourite foliage and foliage-like fillers as well as tips on which month they're ready to be cut.

-Bells of Ireland is a cutting garden staple and one of the finest annual foliage plants you can grow fr mixed bouquets.
-The plants are heavy branched, producing tall, lime green spires with bell-shaped blooms.
+Bells of Ireland is a garden cutting staple, and one of the finest annual foliage plants you can grow for mixed bouquets.
+The plants are heavily branched, producing tall, lime green spires with bell-shaped blooms.
 They have a lovely, subtle, springlike scent.

-Harvest once the green bells start to form along the stem.
-Remove leaves from the lower half of the stem because they often yellow.
-You can except a vase life of up to two weeks with the use of flower food.
+Harvest these once the green bells start to form along the stem.
+Remove the leaves from the lower half of the stem as these ten to turn yellow.
+You can expect a vase life of up to two weeks with the use of flower food.

-Bupleurum has bright green blooms of and is an easy to grow flower.
-It adds sparkle and interest to early summer arrangements and act as a foliage, filler and flower in one.
+Bupleurum has bright green blooms, and is an easy to grow flower.
+It adds sparkle and interest to early summer arrangements, and acts as a foliage, filler and flower all in one.
 For an extended harvest, sow seeds every two to three weeks.
 In mild areas, seeds can be sown directly into the garden in fall.
-Everywhere else, direct seed into the garden six weeks before the last frost.
+Everywhere else, plant seeds directly into the garden six weeks before the last frost.
 Harvest when the flowers are fully open, otherwise they have a tendency to wilt.
-These flowers last very long in a vase, about seven to ten days, with or without flower food.
+These flowers last a long time in a vase; about seven to ten days, with or without flower food.